-Isoflavones are colorless polyphenols belonging to the class of flavonoids.
+Isoflavones are colorless polyphenols belonging to the flavonoid family.

 Unlike the majority of the other flavonoids, they have a restricted taxonomic distribution, being present almost exclusively in the Leguminosae or Fabaceae plant family, mainly in soy.